benklassen77/benklassen77.github.io/mechanics/SolidMechanics.md

 $$ \bar x = \frac{\int_V \tilde x dV}{\int_V dV} \tag{Centroid of Volume}$$

+The geometric centroid identifies the plane in which the **elastic neutral axis** is found.
+This is different than the **[plastic neutral axis](#plastic-moment)** which is determined 100% by area.
+For completely symmetric cross-sections, these axes are the same.

 ### Moment of inertia

 **Moment of inertia** = provides resistance against changing the rotational speed of rotating body.
 In a sense, it is analagous of mass in rotational situations.
 Units in form eg. $ lb\cdot in^2 $. dM represents small quantity of mass, and r represents distance of small mass from the axis.